256dpi/hanya/NOTES.md

 ## Tagging

-Issue `git tag -a v0.1 -m "beta"` and `git push --tags` to create new tag version.
+Issue `git tag -a v1.3 -m "release"` and `git push --tags` to create new tag version.